Nabataean Kingdom: Political state

-Around the same time, the Arab Nabataeans and the neighboring Jewish Maccabees had maintained a friendly relationship, the former had sympathized with the Maccabees, who were being mistreated by the Seleucids.
-The Romano-Jewish historian Josephus report that Judas Maccabeus and his brother Jonathan marched three days into the wilderness before encountering the Nabataeans in the Hauran, where they were settled in for at least a century.
+Around the same time, the Arab Nabataeans and the neighboring Jewish Maccabees had maintained a friendly relationship; the former had sympathized with the Maccabees who were being mistreated by the Seleucids.
+Romano-Jewish historian Josephus reports that Judas Maccabeus and his brother Jonathan marched three days into the wilderness before encountering the Nabataeans in the Hauran, where they were settled in for at least a century.
 The Nabataeans treated them peacefully and told them of what happened to the Jews residing in the land of Galaad.
-This peaceful meeting between the Nabataeans and two brothers in the first book of Maccabees seems to contradict a parallel account from the second book where a pastoral Arab tribe launched a surprise attack on the two brothers.
+This peaceful meeting between the Nabataeans and two brothers in the First Book of Maccabees seems to contradict a parallel account from the second book where a pastoral Arab tribe launches a surprise attack on the two brothers.
 Despite open contradiction between the two accounts, scholars tend to identify the plundering Arab tribe of the second book with the Nabataeans in the first book.

 They were evidently not Nabataeans, for good relations between the Maccabees and their "friends", the Nabataeans, continued to exist.
-The friendly relations between them is further emphasized by Jonathan decision to send his brother John to "lodge his baggage" with the Nabataeans until the battle with the Seleucids is over.
-Again, the Maccabean caravan suffered an attack by a murderer Arab tribe in the vicinity of Madaba.
-This tribe was clearly not Nabataean, for they were identified as the sons of Amrai.
-In Bowersock view, the interpretation of the evidence in the books of Maccabees "illustrates the danger of assuming that any reference to Arabs in areas known to have been settled by the Nabataeans must automatically refer to them".
+The friendly relations between them is further emphasized by Jonathan's decision to send his brother John to "lodge his baggage" with the Nabataeans until the battle with the Seleucids is over.
+Again, the Maccabean caravan suffers an attack by a murderer Arab tribe in the vicinity of Madaba.
+This tribe was clearly not Nabataean, for they are identified as the sons of Amrai.
+In Bowersock's view, the interpretation of the evidence in the Books of Maccabees "illustrates the danger of assuming that any reference to Arabs in areas known to have been settled by the Nabataeans must automatically refer to them".
 But the picture is different, many Arab tribes in the region continued to be nomadic and moved in and out of the emerging Nabataean kingdom, and the Nabataeans, as well as invading armies and eventually the Romans also, had to cope with these people.

-The Nabataeans began to mint coins during the second century BC, revealing the extensive economic and political independence they enjoyed.
+The Nabataeans began to mint coins during the 2nd century BC, revealing the extensive economic and political independence they enjoyed.
 Petra was included in a list of major cities in the Mediterranean area to be visited by a notable from Priene, a sign of the significance of Nabataea in the ancient world.
 Petra was counted with Alexandria, which was considered to be a supreme city in the civilized world.